luvaary/blink/README.md

-# Blink-Package-Manager
+# Blink Package Manager
- Blink, a powerful source-based package manager.
-Core of ApertureOS.
-Want to use it for your own project?
-Blink is completely FOSS (Free and Open Source), edit, publish, use, contribute to Blink however you prefer.
+Blink is a source-based package manager designed for performance and control.
+It serves as the core component of ApertureOS.
+Every package compiles directly from source code, enabling deep customization and optimization of your software environment.

+As fully open-source software (FOSS), Blink grants unrestricted freedom: use it in any project, modify its codebase, distribute custom builds, or contribute to upstream development.